bwalzer4/H1N1-Flu-Vaccine/README.md

 a vaccine as a key factor in stemming the spread of the disease.
-Vaccines provide acquired immunity to infectious diseases for individuals, and enough immunizations in a community can further reduce the spread of diseases through "herd immunity."<sup>1</sup> While the promise of a vaccine provides hope to infectious disease experts on defeating the virus, individuals need to be willing to getting the vaccine.
+Vaccines provide acquired immunity to infectious diseases for individuals, and enough immunizations in a community can further reduce the spread of diseases through "herd immunity."<sup>1</sup> While the promise of a vaccine provides hope to infectious disease experts on defeating the virus, individuals need to be willing to get the vaccine.
 An NPR poll recently found that only half of Americans say they will get a COVID-19 vaccine once available.
 Respondents cited concerns about the side effects and fears about contracting the virus as reasons for not wanting to receive the vaccine.<sup>2</sup>